Solarize: A Grassroots Solar Revolution!

 Making Rooftop Solar Power Easy and Affordable

 Solarize is a highly successful model for expanding solar power on homes and businesses.
-It was pioneered in Portland, Oregon in 2009 and has been spreading across North Carolina since 2013.
+It was pioneered in Portland, Oregon in 2009.
 The Solarize model is endorsed by the U.S. Department of Energy, which has published A Solarize Guidebook to help communities start Solarize programs.

-Solarize programs are offered for specific geographic areas and a limited time period.
+Solarize programs in North Carolina sponsored by NC WARN and others helped nearly 500 homes and businesses go solar between 2013 and 2016.
 To see a list of past Solarize programs in North Carolina, visit our Locations page.
 There are no current programs, but when new ones begin, we will post them on that page.
 Or email us to be put on a list to receive Solarize updates.

-If you sign up for a Solarize program, we will first check to make sure your building is suitable for solar.
-If it is, an installer will give you a proposal for a solar system suitable for your needs.
-If you choose to sign an installation contract, your price will drop as more Solarize participants decide to install solar.
-Your installer will handle all permits and inspections.
-Once your system is operating, you will be generating most of your own electricity and getting credit for excess power that you send back to the grid.
+If you decide to install solar, you will generate most of your own electricity and get credit for excess power that you send back to the grid.
 Power bill savings start the day the system is installed, locking in low-cost clean energy for 25 years or more.

 We are dedicated to extending the benefits of solar energy to those in the community who would otherwise be unable to afford it.
 A small percentage of each NC WARN Solarize contract went into our Sharing Solar fund that was used to share solar savings with others.
 Read more here.